 For those who want to know more about the census and other records, get a copy of "Marriage and Census Indexes for Family Historians," by Jeremy Gibson and Elizabeth Hampson, ISBN 1-86006-067-6, from the Society of Genealogists Bookshop for £3.50.

-Genealogy Supplies has several census supplies and material.
+Genealogy Supplies (link is external) has several census supplies and material.

 Stepping Stones in the UK has census materials as well.

 T W R Computing, also in the UK, is another supplier you can use.